VincentHardouin/ansible-dokku-traefik/README.md

 We need to provide some servers with many tools, like frontend + backend, and other apps.
 And we want to serve all services thanks to a reverse-proxy.

-For that, I propose this playbook.
+For that, I suggest this playbook.
 It installs [Dokku](https://dokku.com/), it's a small PaaS to deploy many apps like Heroku but it allows us to have other tools and run a docker-compose or anything else.

 ## How it works